williamslab/ped-sim/README.md

 Plotting pedigree structures: `plot-fam.R`
 ------------------------------------------

-The `plot-fam.R` script can be used to plot the pedigree structures produced by `ped-sim` (or indeed for any PLINK format fam file).
+The `plot-fam.R` script plots the pedigree structures produced by `ped-sim` (or indeed for any PLINK format fam file).
 It requires the [kinship2](https://cran.r-project.org/web/packages/kinship2/index.html) R package and works by running